erwald/blog/posts/interview-with-lucia-coulter-lead-exposure-effective-altruism-progress-in-malawi.md

 Despite this difficulty quantifying the impact and despite most of the evidence being from the U.S. and other high income countries, there is some evidence from low income countries for an association between lead paint and and raised blood lead levels, for example in Nepal[^12], Benin[^13], Nigeria[^14], Egypt[^15], South Africa[^16], Brazil[^17], and India[^18][^19][^20].

+## Founding LEEP

-ERICH: So what, in brief, does LEEP do to reduce lead exposure?
+ERICH: What, in brief, does LEEP do to reduce lead exposure?

 LUCIA: First we identify countries where we expect there to be a lot of lead paint use.
 Then we carry out paint sampling studies and basic market analysis to verify if this is the case.
 If we find that there is a lot of lead paint on the market then we share this information with the health ministry, regulatory authority, and other stakeholders.
 We explain why lead paint is a problem and that the solution is effective regulation (they may need to introduce new regulation or start enforcing existing regulation).
 We then support them in the process by bringing together stakeholders and providing technical advice.
 We also work directly with the local lead paint manufacturers to provide any technical advice needed for reformulation and help them access non-lead ingredients.
 We expect that enforcement of lead paint regulation and support with reformulation and compliance will lead to less lead paint on the market, less lead paint in homes and schools, and therefore less childhood lead exposure.